There are so many different kinds of

 The ironic thing is that many people who went through the expensive

-training can be great customers of a complete video training solution
+training can be great customers of a complete video training

 just to have everything all in one place to reference or as backup.